PC Backup: Are you as safe as you think?

-Your data is only as good as the backup that protects it.
-Ransomeware, phishing, and user error are all risks to your data.
+Your PC backup is just as important as the data itself.
+Ransomware, phishing, and user error are all risks to your data.
 We care about your business network, and we want to make sure that you are checking data backups daily.
 It is critically important that an appointed individual in your business is checking the backups daily and alerting your IT designee when issues arise.
 Backups are often the only means of recovery, specifically in the event of server failure, virus infection, accidental deletion or lost data, etc.

 3-2-1 Backup Strategy